Wichita Falls High School: Athletics

 At the time of its closure, Wichita Falls High School had made playoffs 46 times, winning eight Quarterfinal Championships, seventeen Regional Championships, twenty-one Area Championships, twenty-three Bi-District Championships, and thirty-six District Championships since 1923.

 In September 2007, Texas Monthly Magazine named Wichita Falls High School as the top high school football program in state history.

 Student journalism

 Wichita Falls High School's journalism program publishes the school's newspaper and yearbook.

-Mrs. Anetta Reusch managed the award-winning program for numerous years until her retirement in 2013.
+Mrs. Annetta Reusch managed the award-winning program for numerous years until her retirement in 2013.
 Mr. Jason Byas has since taken the reins of the organization as the faculty adviser.

 In 2013, the organization was reevaluated and the two publications were restructured to publish under the entity WFHS Publishing.
 The move was meant to save cost for the newspaper and yearbook and improve communication throughout the program and the publications it publishes.

 Since the restructuring, the newspaper, The Coyote News, for the first time in over five years, made a profit and the yearbook increased yearly sales.

 The newspaper runs an online edition of the paper.
 WFHS Publishing has also published a history guide to Wichita Falls High School that is available on their website.